 Check your report to make sure each item is accurate and up-to-date.
 Also, educate yourself on how long items should remain on your credit report; if you see something older than seven or 10 years, it’s probably time to open a dispute with the credit bureau.

 Even if your credit score is bad now, there are plenty of steps you can take to get it back on the upswing.
 This will help your ability to get an apartment now and further down the road.
 Some items take time to correct.
 However, there are a few good habits you can implement right now that will get your score back on an upward trajectory.

 Start off by making sure you pay all of your bills on time.
 Whether or not you make timely payments is the largest contributing factor to your credit score.

 Once a bill is past 30 days due, your credit score can take a huge hit.
 But over time, consistent payments start to have a positive impact.
 Prevent further damage to your score now and help your future score by paying your bills on time and in full.

-If you need help, consider hiring a credit repair agency to figure out the best way to get rid of those negative items on your credit report.
+If you need help, consider hiring a credit repair agency to figure out the best way to get rid of those negative items.
 Even if you’re looking for an apartment now, it’s always smart to think about the future as well.

 Explain Any Negative Items